toscanoGithub/yelpcamp-codewell-challenge/README.md

-Note:
-add .env file in the client folder with the content below REACT_APP_API_URL=http://localhost:5000/ this endpoint will be changed in production stage.
-Example:
+Note: shared .env this file cause no sensitive info.

+for developement:
+REACT_APP_API_URL=http://localhost:5000/

+For production: as an example.
 REACT_APP_API_URL=https://yelpcamp-codewell-challenge.herokuapp.com/